 Within trauma-informed organisational change there are various steps, guiding values, & stages; however, like with people, this can be slow, complex, not linear, & messy.
 Therefore, the progress, development, embedding, & sustaining of meaningful trauma-informed ideas, attitudes, policies, & practice is an ongoing process & a journey.

 To engage more with these ideas.
 Please see worksheets & websites for more information & resources.

 A bit about our story, journey, & passion in this area:

 Dr Treisman & associates passionately believe in social, contextual, societal, & systemic impact & that trauma-informed practice is a social movement.
 As the quote above says, “If the flower doesn’t bloom, you don’t try to fix the flower, and you certainly don’t blame the flower, but you try to make environments which support flowers to bloom”.
 Therefore, we need to make adversity, culturally, and trauma-informed, infused, & responsive environments which not only acknowledge, respect, & are structured around the pervasive, extensive, & multi-layered impact of trauma, dissociation, toxic stress, and adversity in our societies; but also ones which actively resist & reduce further re-traumatising, blaming, marginalising, exclusion, & oppression.

 Dr Treisman & associates have also experienced the vast difference, impact, & physical/social/spiritual/emotional consequences of working in traumatised, trauma-inducing, and unhealthy systems; verse working in connected, supportive, healing, & nurturing teams.
 This has further validated & fuelled their passion & dedication to trauma-informed organisational practice.

 To develop further, connect, & expand on these ideas & passion, Dr Treisman was also awarded a Winston Churchill Fellowship which involved travelling to 14 cities across America, attending 3 international conferences, & having meetings with over 100 specialists in this area to learn from best practice in culturally, adversity, dissociation, and trauma-informed, infused, & responsive systems.
-The report from this trip can be found below.
+The report from this trip can be found below; and will be expanded much more richly in Dr Treisman’s forthcoming book on this topic.
 Dr Treisman wishes to extend a huge thank you to the incredible people & organisations who gave their time, energy, & knowledge to the trip; as well as to the Winston Churchill Fellowship for a phenomenal opportunity.